 Acceptance of homosexuality is also closely tied to religious affiliation.
 Asian Americans who are not affiliated with a religion are among the most accepting.
 Fully 69% of unaffiliated Asian Americans say homosexuality should be accepted.
 At the opposite end of the spectrum are evangelical Protestants, only 24% of whom say homosexuality should be accepted.
 A solid majority of evangelicals (65%) say homosexuality should be discouraged.
 Among Asian Americans who are Buddhist or Hindu, narrow majorities say homosexuality should be accepted.
-Among Catholics, the balance of opinion is more toward acceptance: 58% say homosexuality should be discouraged.
+Among Catholics, the balance of opinion is more toward acceptance: 58% say homosexuality should be accepted, and 30% say it should be discouraged.